 In the speed of interacting online and in social media I discover that I’ve become so accustomed to quick responses that I’ve forgotten the art of conversation and how to really listen to someone.

-It’s looking at the two or three people God has put in my life and choosing to live authentically with them and watch the beauty of our messy, unedited, imperfect lives overlap one another.
+It’s looking at the two or three people in my life and choosing to live authentically with them, and to watch the beauty of our messy, unedited, imperfect lives overlap one another.

 I’d love to know – how do you find ways to dig deeper instead of wider in your relationships?